scala-ide/scala-ide.github.com/blog/_posts/2014-07-14-scala-installations.md

 edition should not fire if you have both Scala-library and Scala-compiler on classpath.
-In you do the best way to proceed is from a project's choice of Scala Installation, which cascades to classpath containers — and a dialog will guide you there if you try to modify such a classpath container directly anyway.<a id="fnr.9" href="#fn.9">⁹</a>
+In you do the best way to proceed is from a project's choice of Scala Installation, which cascades to classpath containers — and a quickfix will guide you there if you try to modify such a classpath container directly anyway.<a id="fnr.9" href="#fn.9">⁹</a>

 This will let you have a project whose classpath is managed the